albertodelazzari/flink-neo4j/docs/index.md

 Flink connector provides an InputFormat and an OutputFormat implementation for reading data from and writing data to a Neo4J database.
 It also provides the streaming version for I/O operations between Flink and Neo4J.

+Neo4j is a highly scalable native graph database that leverages data relationships as first-class entities.
+For further informations go to [neo4j.com](https://neo4j.com/)

+Apache Flink® is an open source platform for distributed stream and batch data processing.
+You can find more informations on the [official project page](https://flink.apache.org/)

 ## Online documentation

 This project is built using Maven.
 You can find more informations on this [page](./site/index.html)